guluc3m/uc3m-thesis-ieee-typst/lib.typ

 ///
 /// - title (str): Title of the thesis.
 /// - author (str): Author name.
-/// - degree (str): Degree name.
+/// - degree (str): Degree name (e.g. `"Computer Science and Engineering"`).
-/// - advisors (array): List of advisors.
+/// - advisors (array): List of advisor names.
 /// - location (str): Presentation location.
-/// - type-of-thesis (str): Type of thesis (TFG/TFM).
+/// - thesis-type (str): Type of thesis (`"TFG"` or `"TFM"`).
 /// - date (datetime): Presentation date.
 /// - bibliography-file (str): Path to bibliography file.
 /// - language (str): `"en"` or `"es"`.
 /// - logo (str): Type of logo (`"old"` or `"new"`).
-/// - shortitle (str): Shorter version of the title, to be displayed in the headers.
+/// - short-title (str): Shorter version of the title, to be displayed in the headers.
 /// - date-format (str, auto): Date format.
 Use `auto` or specify the format using the [Typst format syntax](https://typst.app/docs/reference/foundations/datetime/#format).
-/// - license (bool): Whether to include the Creative-Commons Attribution-NonCommercial-NoDerivatives 4.0 license.
+/// - license (bool): Whether to include the CC BY-NC-ND 4.0 license.
 /// - epigraph (dictionary, none): A short quote that guided you through the writting of the thesis, your degree, or your life.
 Consists of `quote` (of type `content`), the body or text itself, `author` (of type `str`), the author of the quote and, optionally, `source` (of type `str`), where the quote was found.
 /// - abstract (dictionary): A short and precise representation of the thesis content.
 Consists of `body` (of type `content`), the main text, and `keywords`, an array of key terms (of type `str`).
 /// - acknowledgements (content, none): Text where you give thanks to everyone that helped you.